Asymptotics of the partition function for $\beta$-ensembles at high temperature: Control on the master operator

 \section{Control on the master operator $\Xi$}

-In this section, we study the so-called master operator which will play an essential role in the following.
-Indeed, proving continuity of this operator is a crucial step if one wants to analyze the loop equations.
+In this section, we study the so-called master operator which plays an essential role in the following.
+Indeed, proving continuity estimates for its inverse (which is well defined, see the following subsection) is a crucial step if one wants to analyze the loop equations.
+We first give all the definitions of the different operators involved in the study of $\Xi^{-1}$ in Theorem \ref{thm inverse master}, then we show some appropriate decomposition for the derivative of $\Xi^{-1}[f]$ in Theorem \ref{thm: stru inv Xi} and from that we finally conclude the continuity results needed to study the loop equations, namely the control in $H^{n}$-norms in Theorems \ref{thm: cont inverse master} and \ref{thm:continversemaster thetaxi L2} and in $W_n^{\infty}$-norms in Theorem \ref{thm: cont inverse master linfini} and Corollary \ref{thm: cont theta inverse master linfini}.